yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

   **Important note (engine-version nuance)**:
   Some SQL Server versions expose limited interval end-time metadata in Query Store.
 In those cases, the script may fall back to using the maximum observed `start_time` for interval bounding, and it will flag this via `INTERVAL_END_FALLBACK`.
 This does not invalidate results, but it can slightly reduce temporal precision when slicing narrow windows.

-  **Practical guidance**:
+> [!TIP]
-  - Use the widest reasonable window that cleanly maps to your replay period.
+> - Use the widest reasonable window that cleanly maps to your replay period.
-  - Avoid overly tight windows unless you are certain about Query Store interval boundaries.
+> - Avoid overly tight windows unless you are certain about Query Store interval boundaries.

 ### Metric Selection